davetron5000/naildrivin5.com-OLD/source/_posts/2013-05-17-source-code-typography.markdown

 This sort of "code formatting" isn't about correctness, it's about aesthetics, all in aid of making the code easier to read.
 Typography doesn't address what _should_ be written but rather how it should be presented to make what _was_ written as readable as possible.

 A designer friend recommended ["The Elements of Typographic Style"][elements], by Robert Bringhurst.
 This is "The Art of Computer Programming" for typography.
-Very early in the book, Bringhirst has this to say:
+Very early in the book, Bringhurst has this to say:

 > Well-chosen words deserve well-chosen letters; these in turn deserve to be
 > set with affection, intelligence, knowledge and skill.
 Typography is a link,